 Our research projects, such as "Communication in emergency situations", the "ward round study" or "Communication of resuscitation status", aim to sustainably improve evidence-based communication between patients and doctors and thus increase the impact on the health and knowledge of our patients about their own state of health ("health literacy").

-Clinically, medical communication has established the interprofessional special consultation hour "Post ICU Care".
+Clinically, medical communication has established the special interprofessional consultation hour "Post ICU Care".
 Patients often suffer from long-term psychological and physical consequences of their critical illness after a stay in the intensive care unit.
 With this interprofessional consultation, we offer a specialized point of contact for affected patients and their relatives.

 Approach & Contact